 Who cannot be an estate agent

-You can’t be an estate agent if you’re an undischarged bankrupt.
+You can not be an estate agent if you’re an undischarged bankrupt.
 You can work for another estate agency, as long as it is not your own company.

-You can be banned from estate agency work by:
+You can not engage in estate agency work if you’ve been prohibited by:

 - The National Trading Standards Estate and Letting Agency Team

 - The Office of Fair Trading (OFT) up until 31 March 2014, orders issued by the OFT still have effect